vyahello/flask-template/README.md

 # Flask template

-This project contains a set of tools anf howto's to start working with [_flask_](http://flask.palletsprojects.com/en/1.1.x/) micro-web framework.
+This project contains a set of tools and howto's to start working with [_flask_](http://flask.palletsprojects.com/en/1.1.x/) micro-web framework.

 > Tools
 > - `python 3.8`